luutuankiet/ulauncher-firefox-launcher/README.md

 Open Ulauncher and type in the set up keyword (defaults to `ff`).
 You can then either provide a valid URL to open a webpage, or a search query to browse your browser's history and bookmarks.

+To open the selected URL, press Enter.
+You can also copy the URL to your input by pressing ALT + ENTER.

 ## License

 This project is licensed under the terms of the GPLv3 license.
 See the LICENSE file for details.